 Ginger and Nutmeg have certainly sampled their fair share (possibly more) of wine, while in Europe.
 They certainly do not pretend to be experts in the field of growing grapes, nor producing wine.
 There is no reason to dive into the specifics of viticulture in a blog post, as there are many experts who have written tombs on the subject.
 Instead, here are some ABCs around wine that will make you sound like an expert (or an idiot) and some fun facts.

-Aging – Like the rest of us, wine needs to age in order to improve its taste and complexity.
+Ageing – Like the rest of us, the wine needs to age in order to improve its taste and complexity.

 Barrel – Or in French, a barrique is used during the fermentation process.
 For some wines, the liquid is stored longer in order to incorporate the flavour from the barrels.

-Cork – Obviously a bottle needs a seal to protect the liquid and let the aging process continue for the wine.
-Natural cork comes from a Cork Oak tree.
+Cork – Obviously a bottle needs a seal to protect the liquid and let the ageing process continue for the wine.
+Natural cork comes from a Cork Oaktree.
 If harvested correctly, a tree will produce cork every ten years from 25-200 years.

 Decanting – This process is not just for “cork dorks”.
 The methodology behind decanting is to allow the wine to breathe and to remove the sediment.
 Decanting is not just for red wine, some whites benefit from the practice, as well.